The “Big Red” Canada Goose Down Parka

 The “Big Red” Parkas’ Story

-In the 1980s, the brand ‘Canada Goose’ (at the time named ‘Snow Goose’) developed the Expedition Parka to meet the unique needs of the scientists Antarctica’s McMurdo Station.
+In the 1980s, the brand ‘Canada Goose’ (at the time named ‘Snow Goose’) developed the Expedition Parka to meet the unique needs of the scientists at Antarctica’s McMurdo Station and South Pole Station.
 The parkas quickly became standard issue gear, earning the nickname “Big Red” for their size and bright coloring.

 Propelled by their success, Canada Goose has become a major luxury winterwear brand known for producing the highest-quality parkas in the world.
 In fact, their success is so tied to these parkas that their signature “Canada Goose Arctic Program” patch is copied from the official “United States Antarctic Program” patches featured on Big Red.